Shah Ismail Ghazi

 Shah Ismail Ghazi (শাহ ইসমাঈল গাজী; died 1474) was a 15th-century Sufi Muslim preacher based in Bengal.
 He came to Bengal in the mid-fifteenth century during the reign of Rukunuddin Barbak Shah, settling in the country's capital, Gaur.

 Life

-Shah Ismail Ghazi was born in Mecca into the Arab tribe of Quraysh, and was a descendant of the Prophet Muhammad.
+Shah Ismail Ghazi was born outside of Bengal.
 He settled in the city of Gaur.
 During this time Sultan Rukunuddin Barbak Shah was building a dam across the river Jhatiya-Bhatiya or Chutiaputia.
 All the engineers and craftsmen tried for long seven years but could not complete the dam.
 After hearing this Ismail approached the Sultan and suggested a scheme.
 After his solution proved successful, Ismail became one of the most important men in the Sultan's army, and many battles were won under his command.

 Military career

 Shah Ismail Ghazi's first campaign was against the confronting Prataparudra Deva of the Gajapati dynasty on the south-western frontier.
 Initially he achieved some military success against the Gajapati dynasty in Orissa, where he constructed a fort.
 After defeat at the hands of Kameshwar, king of Kamatapur, Barbak Shah decided to send Shah Ismail.
 He was victorious; the king surrendered to the Sultan and converted to Islam.